Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Abstract

 \section{Abstract}

-We propose that symmetry protected topological (SPT) phases with crystalline symmetry are formulated by equivariant generalized homologies $h^G_n(X)$ over a real space manifold $X$ with $G$ a crystalline symmetry group.
-The Atiyah-Hirzebruch spectral sequence unifies various notions in crystalline SPT phases such as the layer construction, higher-order SPT phases and Lieb-Schultz-Mattis type theorems.
-Our formulation is applicable to interacting systems with onsite and crystalline symmetries as well as free fermions.
+We propose that symmetry-protected topological (SPT) phases with crystalline symmetry are formulated by an equivariant generalized homology $h^G_n(X)$ over a real space manifold $X$ with $G$ a crystalline symmetry group.
+The Atiyah-Hirzebruch spectral sequence unifies various notions in crystalline SPT phases, such as the layer construction, higher-order SPT phases, and Lieb-Schultz-Mattis-type theorems.
+This formulation is applicable to not only free fermionic systems but also interacting systems with arbitrary on-site and crystal symmetries.